Guillaume-Levrier/PANDORAE/README.md

 ### Known issues
 If you encounter an issue, please tag this [account](https://mobile.twitter.com/PANDORAE_CORE) or create an issue here on Github.

-### Roadmap
-Expected 1.0 release date : 14/10/2019

-No new features will be released until then.

 #### Wiki
 - API documentation (WIP)